All Episodes

 I'm talking about the Waxman Market Climate Change Bill.

-It's one of the administration's agenda items, implementing cap-and-trade limits on tens of thousands of businesses, if not more.
+It's one of the administration's agenda items, implementing cap and trade limits on tens of thousands of businesses, if not more.

 And if you believe in global warming, you believe that government should put a cap on the amount of energy and emissions that each of them can produce.

-If businesses are very productive and profitable and want to grow, they're gonna have to trade for other people's allowances of carbon credits, and people like George Soros and Goldman Sachs are gonna get commissions on the trades.
+If businesses are very productive and profitable and want to grow, they're going to have to trade for other people's allowances of carbon credits.

 And it isn't pretty.